-Please note - if you do not give any preferences, you cannot receive a post offer.
+All programmes are included in this not wanted section to begin with.
+So please note - if you do not give any preferences, you cannot receive a post offer.

 If you receive an offer of a post and choose to accept or hold the offer, you will be given the option to be considered for offer 'upgrades'.